cleankod/colliding-holidays/README.md

 ### Mocking Holiday API in tests
 In order not to stress the actual [Holiday API](https://holidayapi.com/) servers, the mocked responses are used for black-box testing.
 It also makes the tests complete faster.
 ### Caching Holiday API results
 Some given parameters may stress the [Holiday API](https://holidayapi.com/) servers too much due to many requests sent in order to find colliding holidays.
 That is why a caching abstraction with a distributable cache manager are used.
+### Value objects validation
+*Bean Validation* seamed an overkill here, hence the syntactic validation is done in the constructors.
+Beside keeping it simple, another advantage is that there is no way that an invalid value object would exist in runtime.

 ## TODO
 There are few things still pending for improvement: